stfc/PSyclone/lib/profiling/dl_timer/README.md

 ```

 In order to use the wrapper with your application, you must provide the
-location of the wrapper as include path (so that the module file is found),
+location of the wrapper as an include path (so that the module file is found),
 and link first with the wrapper library, then the dl_timer library:

 ```sh